 But, sadly, achy muscles don’t disappear after a couple of hours like villains in movies.
 Instead, you have to do something about it to address that muscle’s needs then whip it into shape!

 Here’s the low-down on everything you need to know about the quadratus lumborum muscle–where it is, what it does, what happens when it doesn’t work correctly, and how to fix it yourself.

 Where Is the Quadratus Lumborum Muscle?

 The quadratus lumborum originates on the iliac crest and the iliolumbar ligament.
 The iliolumbar ligament runs from the 5th lumbar vertebra out to the ilium.
-In other words, it helps to connect the spine to the pelvis.

 The quadratus lumborum inserts on the 12th rib and on the transverse processes of the upper four lumbar vertebrae (L1-L4).
 The transverse processes are the spike-like portion of the bone that sticks off of the main body of the vertebra.